Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Introduction

 Each property individually has its own (sometimes extensive) line of research, and the question of whether optimal guarantees for all of the properties can be achieved together has remained a significant open problem.

-\paragraph{This paper: Iceberg hashing.} This paper introduces the \defn{Iceberg hash table}.
+\paragraph{This paper: Iceberg hashing.} In this work we introduce \defn{Iceberg hash tables}.
 Iceberg hashing matches the states of the art for all of the above properties \emph{simultaneously}, and also improves the states of the art for space efficiency and failure probability.

 Iceberg hashing introduces new techniques for some of the most basic aspects of hash-table design.
 Notably, our indirection-free technique for dynamic resizing, which we call \defn{waterfall addressing}, and our techniques for achieving stability and very-high probability guarantees, can be applied to any hash table that makes use of the backyarding paradigm for hash table design.